Morris Reserve Prairie

 Bellbrook's Ancient History

 Based on the artifacts found within the park, Morris Reserve has served as home to five peoples of the last 14,000 years: Paleo Indians, the Archaic People, the Woodland People, the Hopewell, and the Shawnee.
-The Little Miami River and the rising terrain of the Morris Homestead served as a natural funnel site for Native People to harvest woodland creatures.
-A recent skeletal find indicates that Timber Wolves once traversed Morrise Reserve.
+Researchers believe the Little Miami River and the rising terrain of the Morris Homestead served as a natural funnel site that the Native Peoples used for hunting.
+As evidence, a recent bone fragment analysis indicates that even Timber Wolves once traversed Morrise Reserve.
+These scenes try to capture the timeless beauty of the park.
+If you are seeking a more intimate view of Morris Reserve, check out this gallery of Morris Reserve Wildflowers.

 Healthcare Art Prints